kc01-8/photoshopCClinux/README.md

 3. Enough storage in your `/home` partition for the install: `5G`

-`1G` will be free after installation
+`1G` will be freed after installation.
 You can also install photoshop in different directory

 4. Make sure you have an internet connection to download photoshop and its components